helpermethod/connor/README.md

 ## `--connector-name`

-The name of the source connector to reset.
+The name of the source connector whose offsets you want to reset.

 # Usage

+:exclamation: Shut down the source connector before running the following command.

 Run `connor` with all 3 mandatory arguments set, e.g.